On the Effects of Measurement Uncertainty in Optimal Control of Contact Interactions

 \subsection{Experiment 2: Establishing Contact with the Environment}

 In this experiment, the robot needs to pass through a viapoint and then make contact with a wall at an uncertain location ($\Delta_\Phi$), as shown in Fig. \ref{fig_twoarm}.
 While simple enough to be carefully analyzed, the experiment addresses the role of measurement uncertainty when interacting with an uncertain environment, which is important for manipulation and locomotion tasks.
 Performance is measured by $\vec{\lambda}_{ \mbox{des}} \in \bbbr^{2}$ is the desired contact force at contact; $c_{ \mbox{cnt}}$, $c_{ \mbox{via}}$, $c_{ \mbox{u}}$ are cost weights.
 This cost rewards low torques, passing a viapoint $x_{ \mbox{via}}$ at time $t_{ \mbox{via}}$, making contact $\Phi(\vec{q})=0$ and exerting a desired force from $t_{ \mbox{cnt}_{0}}$ to $t_{ \mbox{cnt}_{f}}$ (shown as shaded areas in Figs. \ref{fig_exp_003a}-\ref{fig_exp_003b}).
 The external force $\vec{\lambda}$ is modeled as a stiff spring and is part of the dynamic model such that its effect is known to the optimizer.
+Given that its value depends on the uncertain position of the wall, it is also an uncertain variable.
 There are two possible ways to encode the uncertainty in the distance to the contact $\Phi(\vec{q})$.
 On the one hand, it is a function of the joint positions $q$, and therefore, we could model measurement noise directly into these components.